What Is a Novel Study?

 Let’s look at how students can make each type of connection in a novel study.

 This is all about the student making a personal connection and responding to the text as an individual.
-Essentially, this type of connection is all about encouraging the students to share their thoughts and feelings on various aspects of the novel.
+Essentially, this type of connection is about encouraging the students to share their thoughts and feelings on various aspects of the novel.
 This sharing can take the form of oral contributions to class discussions and debates or in the form of a written response.

 Either way, question prompts are a great way to kick things off.
 Here are some examples to get the ball rolling.